builder-247/itp2d/README.md

-itp2d – the fast Schrödinger equation solver for 2D systems
+itp2d – the fast Schrödinger equation solver for 2D quantum-dot systems
 =============================================================

 Introduction
 ------------

-itp2d is a fast Schrödinger equation solver for single-particle systems in two dimensions.
+itp2d is a fast Schrödinger equation solver for single-particle quantum-dot systems in two dimensions.
 It uses the imaginary time propagation (ITP) algorithm, combined with any-order operator factorization and exact, gauge-invariant factorization for magnetic fields.
 The program has been designed to be general,